SalJam55/IcarusMods/README.md

 	•	Durability			1000	>	1500
 ## v1.3
 	Misc
+	•	Updated descriptions of items that have been changed to make sure they match.
 	•	Wood composter can use spoiled plants & Tree Sap to fill biofuel (slower than T3 composter)
 	•	Electricity tool craftable at Machine Bench
 	•	Water Wheel craftable at Machine bench